unfoldingWord/word-aligner-rcl/README.md

 A React Component Library for doing translation checking - extracted from translationNotes and translationWords.

+## Running demo

+- using node v18:
+  - from the command line cd to the folder containing the repo
+  - then run `yarn` to install dependencies
+  - then run `yarn start` to launch the demo

 ## Updates

 - In version 1.0.0 converted to react 18